-Starting from 2026, the Central Board of Secondary Education (CBSE) will introduce a system of two board examinations annually for Class 10 students.
-These two sessions will be held in February and March, and May.
+Starting from 2026, the Central Board of Secondary Education (CBSE) introduced a system of two board examinations annually for Class 10 students.
+These two sessions will be held in February, March, and May.
 Under this new policy, a student's final CBSE 10th results will be compiled by taking the best score achieved in each subject across both examination attempts.

 The board will conduct both exams, and whichever session yields higher marks in a subject will have those marks added to the final marksheet.
 In the final CBSE mark sheet, the marks obtained in the session where they were higher will be included.